LukeAlousis/HouseSale/README.md

 # Real Estate Offering and Transaction Platform

-This application allows sellers to offer "imaginary" houses for sale, buyers to bid on and submit funds on a house and performs the final transaction of funds once the closing date has been reached.
-All of this is done completely and transparently on the Ethereum blockchain.
+This application allows sellers to offer "imaginary" houses for sale, buyers to bid on and submit funds on a house and the smart contract performs the final transaction of funds once the closing date has been reached.
+All of this is done completely and transparently on the blockchain (Rinkeby testnet).

 ## Links to Required Documents
 ### Design Pattern Requirements